What is Enhanced STEP-UP (ESU)?

 I am a school personnel +

 Schools can refer students for ESU, and inform the parent/caregiver about the ESU referral.
-Parental consent is no longer a prerequisite prior to referral for ESU.
-Schools should still inform the parent on the ESU referral, and schedule for an Introductory Meeting (IM) involving the school liaison officer, student, parent/caregiver and ISP caseworker.
+Schools should schedule an Introductory Meeting (IM) involving the school liaison officer, student, parent/caregiver and ISP caseworker.
 At the IM, the school and ISP caseworker can jointly share on ESU and address any questions the student or parent may have.
 Parental consent is obtained before proceeding with the programme.

 I am from a community agency (e.g, family service centre, voluntary welfare organisation) staff +

-I am a concerned parent / legal guardian +
+I am a parent / legal guardian +

 If your child/ward is still registered in a school, please contact his/her school to make a referral to an ISP.
 If he/she is de-registered from school, you may contact the ISPs closest to your residence for further enquiries.